British MPs Set To Finally Seal Brexit Deal - UrduPoint

 British MPs Set To Finally Seal Brexit Deal

-After years of angry arguments that toppled two governments, Britain's parliament Thursday will finally approve the terms of Brexit, clearing the divided country's exit from the European Union on January 31
+Ending years of arguments that toppled two governments, Britain's parliament is set to finally approve Brexit on Thursday, allowing the traumatised country to become the first to leave the European Union on January 31.

-London (APP - UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :After years of angry arguments that toppled two governments, Britain's parliament Thursday will finally approve the terms of Brexit, clearing the divided country's exit from the European Union on January 31.
+London, (APP - UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :Ending years of arguments that toppled two governments, Britain's parliament is set to finally approve Brexit on Thursday, allowing the traumatised country to become the first to leave the European Union on January 31.

-The House of Commons will rush through a final day of hearings and ratify Prime Minister Boris Johnson's divorce deal with Brussels, drawing a line under an extraordinary period of political chaos.
+The House of Commons is all but certain to ratify Prime Minister Boris Johnson's divorce deal with Brussels, drawing a line under an extraordinary era of political chaos and drama.

-For much of the time since the 2016 Brexit referendum, lawmakers have been deadlocked over how, when and even if Britain should leave its closest trading partners after nearly 50 years.
+For much of the time since the 2016 Brexit referendum, lawmakers have been at each others' throats over how, when or even if Britain should leave its closest trading partners after nearly 50 years.

-Businesses and governments in Europe, puzzled with Britain's struggles over what they viewed as a self-inflicted wound, hoped that Brexit could still somehow be undone.
+Businesses and governments in Europe, puzzled by Britain's struggles over what they viewed as a self-inflicted wound, hoped that Brexit could still somehow be undone.

-But Johnson's comprehensive victory in last month's general election brought an abrupt end to the turmoil, giving his Conservatives a parliamentary majority with which to push Brexit through.
+But Johnson's comprehensive victory in last month's general election brought an abrupt end to the turmoil, giving his Conservatives a parliamentary majority with which to push it through.

 MPs gave their initial blessing to the EU Withdrawal Agreement Bill before Christmas, and the government set aside just three days this week for detailed scrutiny of the complex text.

-But few MPs even bothered to turn up on Tuesday and Wednesday, with both sessions ending early, while the government easily saw off opposition attempts to amend the text.
+But few MPs even bothered to turn up on Tuesday and Wednesday, with both sesButsions ending early, while the government easily saw off opposition attempts to amend the text.
+Thursday's vote was expected after 1700 GMT.

-The momentous day on which Johnson effectively gets his divorce deal to leave the EU sanctioned was all but ignored in Thursday's media.
+This momentous day on which Johnson effectively gets permission to abandon the European integration project was all but ignored in Thursday's media.

-Instead, it became a footnote to Prince Harry and Meghan's decision to quit royal front-line duties.
+Instead, it became a footnote to Prince Harry and Meghan's decision to quit royal front-line duties, christened "Megxit" in Brexit's honour.

-In a striking contrast to much of last year, when every Brexit vote risked bringing down the previous government and eventually did, Commons approval on Thursday is now a done deal.
+"We will be leaving the EU on January 31.
+We will have delivered on the PM's commitment to get Brexit done," a government spokesman said, echoing Johnson's simple election mantra.

+Britain's main opposition Labour party, bruised by its worst beating at the polls since 1935, said it would vote against Brexit on Thursday knowing that the battle has been lost.

+We "may not win many votes in parliament just now, but we can win the moral argument," said the party's Brexit spokesman Keir Starmer, a potential successor to Jeremy Corbyn as leader.

-The Brexit bill must still be passed by the unelected House of Lords and the European Parliament, but this is expected before January 31.
+"Whatever (Johnson) says about the wider issues, he must know the government have got this wrong."
+The Brexit bill must still be passed by the unelected House of Lords and the European Parliament, which is seen as a formality.

 - Turning to trade - All eyes are now on another major challenge: the negotiation of a new relationship between Britain and the remaining 27 EU nations, which form the world's largest single market.